graemegowans/pxd/process_pxd.md

     ## mutate: new variable 'NotSet' with 2 unique values and 0% NA

 Check if any of the publication dates up to the date limit are not Tuesday.
-These might need changed in ProcXed.
+These are probably typos and might need changed in ProcXed.

 ``` r
 #check all dates are Tuesday, show those that aren't